Joey Harrington: New Orleans Saints

 Harrington signed with the New Orleans Saints on September 19, 2008.
 He was the third-string quarterback behind Drew Brees and Mark Brunell for one game against the Denver Broncos.
 He was released only five days later on September 24, 2008, due to increasing injuries on the Saints roster.
-After the Saints' injury situation became more manageable, Harrington was re-signed on October 1, but was cut again on October 6.
+After the Saints' injury situation became more manageable, Harrington was re-signed on September 30, but was cut again on October 6.
 He once again re-signed with the Saints on October 12, 2008, as an inactive third-string quarterback.

 On March 30, 2009, Harrington was re-signed to a one-year deal by the Saints.
 He was released by the team again on September 5, 2009.

 After being cut by the Saints, Harrington would not sign with another NFL team.

 Performance assessment

 Harrington was first given the label of "Savior" by fans and media in Detroit - then deemed a "bust" when he did not meet high expectations.
 Many speculate that his premature start in the NFL, along with lack of surrounding talent, poor coaching, and questionable offensive lines have affected his performance severely.
 Many other quarterbacks, such as Tim Couch and David Carr, were also drafted highly and eventually lost their starting jobs.

 In 2005, former quarterback Troy Aikman wrote that Harrington "can still be a really good quarterback in this league," and does not deserve the blame for what happened in Detroit: "The focus on Joey's play has given every other player a hall pass, and that's not right."

 Former quarterback Phil Simms said in 2006 that Harrington got a bad rap in Detroit.
 "I am not a Joey Harrington basher.
 The quarterback can't overcome bad coaching and bad players."
-Former quarterback Dan Marino said that he did not believe that Harrington had the necessary pieces around him in Detroit to be successful, but that he might be OK in a different place.
+Former quarterback Dan Marino said that he did not believe that Harrington had the necessary pieces around him in Detroit to be successful, but that he might be okay in a different place.

-When Lions head coach Steve Mariucci was fired by general manager Matt Millen, Lions cornerback Dré Bly told analyst Rich Eisen in an NFL Total Access interview that he blamed Harrington for the dismissal of Mariucci.
-Bly later apologized to the Lions, but not to Harrington.
+When Lions head coach Steve Mariucci was fired by general manager Matt Millen, Lions cornerback Dré Bly told the Detroit Free Press that he blamed Harrington for the dismissal of Mariucci.
+Bly later apologized to the Lions, but not to Harrington directly.

 Some fingers were also pointed at the Lions' management and coaching staff.
 Fellow Lions quarterback Jeff Garcia publicly questioned the team's front office, saying on WXYT that "You start to question whether the organization has the people in place who can go about making the proper selections."
 Former defensive end Howie Long said that Millen made a mistake by drafting Harrington, along with signing Garcia instead of Brad Johnson.